-Interviews/Interrogations/ Confessions
+504-141 Interviews/ Interrogations/ Confessions

-Topics include purposes and objectives of a proper interview, mechanics of interviews, interrogations and confessions; importance of the fundamentals of report writing, methods and procedures for interviews and the securing of confessions in accordance with the rights of a citizen under the U.S.
+Topics include purposes and objectives of a proper interview, mechanics of interviews, interrogations and confessions; importance of the fundamentals of report writing, methods and procedures for interviews and the securing of confessions in accor dance with the rights of a citizen under the U.S. Constitution.

-Constitution.

-Rules of Evidence 3.00
+504-148 Rules of Evidence

 Emphasizes rules of admissibility of evidence in court trials involving various kinds and degrees of evidence to assist the police officer in proper performance of investigative duties.
-PREREQUISITES: 504-900 - Criminal Justice, Intro to with a minimum grade of C or TR on the Wisconsin criminal code -- are addressed.

-Criminal Law 1
+504-149 Criminal Law 1

 Presents a detailed insight into the origins, nature and concept of various crimes.

-Philosophy of criminal law, historical sources and the common law, and present day practices employed by judicial processes in the United States -- with particular emphasis
+Philosophy of criminal law, historical sources and the common law, and present day practices employed by judicial processes in the United States -- with particular emphasis on the Wisconsin criminal code -- are addressed.

-Police Science Internship
+504-152 Police Science Internship